 This amounts to a long list of case by case verifications.
 The case of $\textup{PGL}_{n+1}$ is easy.
 For $u$ of order $(m+1)|(n+1)$ we have $\Omega^{\mf{s},e}_1=\langle u\rangle\approx C_{m+1}$.
 Hence $\mc{H}^{IM}(G^u)$ is isomorphic to a direct sum of $m+1$ copies of $A_{d}[q^{m+1}]$ (with $n+1=(d+1)(m+1)$), normalized by $\tau(1)=(m+1)^{-1}[m+1]_q^{-1}$ (cf. \ref{subsub:aniso} and Proposition \ref{prop:balanced}).
 This yields $n+1$ unipotent discrete series characters, each with formal degree $(n+1)^{-1}[n+1]_q^{-1}$.
 In total we thus obtain $n+1$ packets of unipotent discrete series characters, each with $n+1$ members (one element for each inner form).

-The case of $G=\textup{PU}_{2n}$ or $G=\textup{PU}_{2n+1}$ is easy too, since all unipotent affine Hecke algebras are in a generic parameter situation here.
-According to \cite{CKK} the rational constant in the formal degree is then independent of the particular discrete series we consider (of a given Hecke algebra of such kind).
+The case of $G=\textup{PU}_{2n}$ or $G=\textup{PU}_{2n+1}$ is easy too, since all unipotent affine Hecke algebras are in a generic parameter situation here, in the sense of \cite{CKK}.
+It is shown in \cite{CKK} that the rational constant in the formal degree is then independent of the particular discrete series we consider (of a given Hecke algebra of such kind).
 Looking at the Steinberg character \cite[Equation (6.26)]{Opd1} we easily check therefore that the rational constants for all unipotent discrete series are equal to $|{}^LZ|^{-1}$ (so $\frac{1}{2}$ if $n$ is odd, and $1$ otherwise).

 In the remaining classical cases one also uses the results of \cite{CKK}, where it was shown that the rational constant factor of the formal degree of a generic discrete series representation of a generic multi parameter type $C_n$ affine Hecke algebra specialized at non-special parameters is equal for all generic discrete series.
 All rational constants for discrete series representation of affine Hecke algebras with special parameters can be subsequently be computed by this result by a limit procedure, since \cite{OpdSol2} shows that any discrete serie representation is the limit of a generic continuous family of discrete series representations in a small open set in the parameter space, and that the formal degree is locally continuous in the parameters.
 We will use Propositions \ref{prop:packet} and \ref{prop:centra} to build the packets from the various unipotent Hecke algebras, and compute the expected rational constants according to \cite[Proposition 1.4]{HII}.
 On the spectral side one again relies on the results of \cite{CKK} and \cite{OpdSol2} to compute the rational constants.